 501(c)(3) nonprofit organizations, units of state or local government, institutions of higher education, or federally recognized Indian tribal governments are eligible to receive funds.

-The entity and program must be located in: Barnstable County, Dukes County, or Nantucket County.
+The entity and program must be located in Barnstable County, Dukes County, or Nantucket County.

-The proposed project must happen between January 2026 and December 2026.
+The proposed project must happen between June 2026 and May 2027.

 -